10 Ways to Lower Your Blood Pressure Naturally

 Quick review

-• Eat a low GL diet, with plenty of fresh fruit and vegetables, including beetroot, pumpkin seeds or chia seeds, and a little bit of chocolate.
+• Eat a low GL diet with plenty of fresh fruit and vegetables, including beetroot, pumpkin seeds or chia seeds, and a little bit of chocolate.
 Eat oily fish for essential omegas.

 • Drink at least 1 litre of water a day, a shot of Cherry Active and a small amount of alcohol, especially good quality wine, especially if you are stressed.

-• Get your stress levels under control.
+• Get stress levels under control.

 • Have a daily shot of beetroot juice – try Beet Active.